Your end-user experience depends on your entire technology stack. You need to quickly understand what's causing a customer complaint or issue.

 - Did the problem come from your infrastructure, your application, or the browsers that ultimately render it?

 - Is it the result of a problematic internet provider, a problem in your own data center with failing CPU or memory, or something else?

-With browser monitoring in New Relic One, you see actionable data about your end users' experience with your app.
+With browser monitoring in New Relic, you see actionable data about your end users' experience with your app.

-- Actual performance data, such as by page view popularity and user satisfaction (Apdex) scores
+- Detailed performance data by page view popularity and user satisfaction scores (Apdex)

-- Perceived performance data that measures how quickly your async or dynamic visuals and interactive page contents display
+- Perceived performance data that measures how quickly your async or dynamic visuals and interactive page content display

 - Session performance with a detailed timeline and heat map of the load and interaction events during a webpage's full life cycle

 - AJAX requests indicating problems with timing, end points, and specific locations in the webpage